alan-turing-institute/data-safe-haven/processes/provider-overview.md

 We do this for each of a small set of security "Tiers" - noting that the choice of security controls depends on the sensitivity of the data.

 This document describes our approach to handling research data.
-It does not cover the institute's core enterprise information security practices, which are described elsewhere.
+It does not cover the Turing's core enterprise information security practices, which are described elsewhere.
 Nor do we cover the data-centre level or organisational management security practices which are fundamental to any secure computing facility - we do not operate our own data centres, but rely on upstream ISO 270001 compliant data centre provision, such as Microsoft Azure and the Edinburgh Parallel Computing Centre.

 Software-defined infrastructure
 -------------------------------